 The cost of a bachelor’s in interior design will depend on factors such as state residency, on or off-campus housing, and of course, the cost of tuition.
 The National Center for Education Statistics (NCES) reports that year at a four-year university costs: $28,775 (data taken from the 2019-2020 school year).
 Keep in mind that this amount includes tuition, fees, and housing.

-You will generally find that the more affordable interior bachelor’s degrees are online.
+You will generally find that the more affordable interior design bachelors degrees are online.
 U.S. News & World Report states that “per-credit costs for an online interior bachelor’s degree typically range from $465 to $875.”
 This comes down to $56,000 to $116,000 for four years.
-While you may not find a cheap BA in interior design (or any bachelor’s degree for that matter), low-cost bachelors are available if you know what to look for.
+While you may not find a cheap BA interior design program (or any bachelor’s degree for that matter), low-cost bachelors are available if you know what to look for.

 Top Searched Programs:

-Check out other top interior design bachelor’s degree programs from these top searched schools:
+Check out other top bachelor in interior design programs from these top searched schools:

 University of Texas San Antonio